When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 Set Up Project Guidelines

-The right contract is essential for design-build to truly work.
+The right contract is essential for the delivery method to truly work.
 The single contract used should be fair, balanced and clear, and should foster team-wide collaboration throughout the entire design and construction process.
 Usually, contractors are responsible for writing the contract, considering they will be managing both design and construction.
 Specifically, the agreement between the owner and design-builder should address the unique characteristics and processes of design-build.

 Train Your Team

-It’s critically important to ensure all design-build team members are educated and trained in the process and know the differences between it and other delivery systems.
+It’s critically important to ensure all team members are educated and trained in the process and know the differences between it and other delivery systems.
 If you don’t have the right skills, hire staff and people who do; it’s okay to rely on others for expertise you lack.
 Bottom line: Make sure someone on your team has what it takes.
 No shooting in the dark.

 Get the Right Tools

-Even with the right project contract, team and guidelines in place, you don’t necessarily have all the tools to complete a successful design-build project.
+Even with the right project contract, team and guidelines in place, you don’t necessarily have all the tools to complete a successful project.
 Having access to the right digital tools–such as BIM collaboration software–throughout the design and construction process will enhance coordination and communication throughout the project.

 Take Small Steps Towards Design-Build Today